Nitrous Sedation

 Techniques of Administration

-Studies have shown that children desaturate more rapidly than adolescents, and administering 100% oxygen to the patient for 3–5 min once the nitrous oxide in a closed system has been terminated is important.
+According to research, children desaturate more quickly than teenagers, thus it’s critical to provide the patient 100% oxygen for 3 to 5 minutes after the nitrous oxide in a closed system has been stopped.

 The objectives of nitrous oxide/oxygen inhalation include

-- Reduce untoward movement and reaction to dental treatment
+• Reduce unfavorable movement and reaction to dental treatment

 Indications

-- A patient whose gag reflex interferes with dental care
+• A person whose gag reflex makes it difficult to provide dental care

-- A cooperative child is undergoing a lengthy dental procedure.
+• A young patient is undergoing a drawn-out dental procedure.

 Contraindications

-Whenever possible, appropriate medical specialists should be consulted before administering analgesic/anxiolytic agents to patients with significant underlying medical conditions (e.g. severe obstructive pulmonary disease, congestive heart failure, sickle cell disease, acute otitis media, recent tympanic membrane graft, acute severe head injury).
+When feasible, relevant medical specialists should be consulted before administering analgesic/anxiolytic medications to people with serious underlying medical conditions (e.g. severe obstructive pulmonary disease, congestive heart failure, sickle cell disease, acute otitis media, recent tympanic membrane graft, acute severe head injury).

 Advantages